svopper/itulan.dk/README.md

 npm run deploy
 ```

+The website is currently hosted at Google Firebase on the Spark free tier plan.

 ## Follow the Development

 I try to use a Trello board as much as possible.
 Find it [here](https://trello.com/b/wMbMTeIp/itulandk).